Bernie Sanders 2016 presidential campaign: Taxes

 Sanders supported repeal of some tax deductions that benefit hedge funds and corporations, and would have raised taxes on capital gains and the wealthiest two percent of Americans, using some of the added revenues to lower the taxes of the middle and lower classes.
 Reporting that offshore tax havens have allowed America's largest corporations to avoid taxes on more than $1 trillion in profits, Sanders also introduced legislation to end offshore banking.
 He believed the American government should invest the resulting revenue in America's small businesses and in aid for working people.

 Wall Street reform

 On May 6, 2015, Sanders introduced legislation to break up "too big to fail" financial institutions.
-With three of the four banks that were bailed out during the 2007–08 Global Financial Crisis now larger than they were then, Sanders believed that "no single financial institution should have holdings so extensive that its failure would send the world economy into crisis.
+With three of the four banks that were bailed out during the 2008 financial crisis now larger than they were then, Sanders believed that "no single financial institution should have holdings so extensive that its failure would send the world economy into crisis.
 If an institution is too big to fail, it is too big to exist."